The Public Charge Final Rule: FAQs for Immigration Practitioners

 Internal Policy Guidance: Another important factor that will determine how the rule is applied will be the guidance that the agency creates for its adjudicators in the USCIS Policy Manual.
 The agency plans to update the manual and inform adjudicators as to how to best determine “whether the alien is more likely than not to receive one or more public benefits, as defined in 8 CFR 212.21(b), at any time in the future; and whether the alien’s likely receipt of one or more of the enumerated public benefits is more likely than not to exceed 12 months in the aggregate within any 36 month period (such that, for instance, receipt of two benefits in one month counts as two months) at any time in the future.”

-New Forms: Few of the new forms, or current forms that must be amended, have been published in proposed or final form.
+New Forms: While the USCIS has published several new editions to current forms—including the I-864 and I-485—and a new Form I-944, none of these have been promulgated in final form.
 For the Form I-944, it will be very important to see what questions are asked, what documentary evidence will be requested, and how the instructions are written.

 Impact of the Final Rule: A study from the Migration Policy Institute found that of the over two million applicants granted LPR status in the past five years (between 2012 and 2016), 69 percent of them (excluding asylees, refugees or other humanitarian admissions) would have had at least one negative factor under the new public charge definition, 43 percent at least two negative factors, and 17 percent had at least three negative factors.
 The study concluded that 39 percent of recent LPRs spoke English poorly or not at all, 33 percent had household incomes below 125 percent of the FPG, 25 percent did not have a high school diploma, and 12 percent were under age 18 or over age 61.
 The implication of this study is that many of these LPRs would have been denied based on public charge under this new rule.
 The biggest unknown is whether this will be born out.